 From personal assistants to CEOs, there’s a wide range of people that can benefit from employee credit cards.
 Discover your options and compare credit cards here.

 Employee credit cards are designed to help keep track of work expenses and to simplify accounting, with benefits for both individuals and businesses.
-As an employee, this type of credit card will allow you to keep your work and your personal spending separate.
-Depending on the card, you may get a range of other benefits, including rewards programs or complimentary insurance.
+As an employee, this type of credit card allows you to separate your work and personal spending.
+Some cards also offer benefits such as rewards programs and complimentary insurance.

-For businesses, on the other hand, employee credit cards can make it easier to keep track of spending across different departments and simplify spending reports.
-It may also be a way to offer additional benefits to employees through rewards and complimentary extras.
+For businesses, employee credit cards can make it easier to keep track of spending across different departments and streamline accounting processes.
+Credit cards with perks may also be a way to offer extra value to employees.
 This guide outlines the different types of credit cards available to employees, how to compare employee credit cards and the key details you need to consider to help you choose an option that suits your needs.

 Business credit cards